Music Admissions & Scholarship Auditions

 Not Ready to Submit a Portfolio

-Students who are not prepared to submit a portfolio can still audition for another music major or minor!
+Students who are not prepared to submit a portfolio may audition for another music major or minor.
 Students are encouraged to audition for at least the Bachelor of Arts major to get started in core major coursework if accepted to a studio on their primary instrument or voice.

 Students can submit a portfolio to apply to the composition major after beginning at WWU.
 However, please be advised that space in the composition program is limited in such cases and students are therefore not guaranteed acceptance.
 Please contact Dr. Charles Halka with any questions or concerns.